Toby7658/History-Onics/README.md

 The site opens with a landing page which presents a [Hero Image](./assets/images/hero-image.jpeg) with zoom effect.
 For wide screens, there is a navigation menu at the top right hand side.
 This turns into a hamburger-bar for smaller screens and is placed on the left of the screen.
 The logo is also used as a navigational tool on each page to bring the user back to the landing page.
 The nav bars are provided on each page to guide the user and are responsive on all screen sizes.

+The centre structure of the page provides a short introduction to the site.
+The heading used for this piece also incorporates fixed icons of a person strolling, this is to complement the tatle 'A Stroll Back In Time'.
 At the bottom of the landing page is also another navigation block which is broken into four seperate images with access to four seperate pages.
 The images change colour to grayscale when hovered over to allow the user to know which block they are choosing.